eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 The PID Rule Book contains the following main topics:

-1. The PID attribute schema: This describes the structure, the type, the entity identifiers, and the logical organisation of the mandatory and optional attributes of the PID.
+1. The PID attribute schema: This describes the structure, the type, the entity identifiers, and the logical organisation of the mandatory and optional attributes and metadata of the PID, as specified in Commission Implementing Regulation (EU) 2024/2977.
 It also describes how Member States can specify any possible national attributes.
 Two encodings for these attributes are specified, one compliant with [ISO18013-5], the other compliant with [SD-JWT VC].
 2. The trust infrastructure necessary for PIDs, for both ISO/IEC 18013-5-compliant and SD-JWT VC-compliant encodings.

 For more information, see Annex 3 - [PID Rulebook].